 We consider this project a form of digital repatriation to the Indigenous communities with whom we have a shared history and a responsibility to engage in meaningful conversations about the colonial past of British Columbia.

-We also thank the Irving K. Barber Learning Centre’s BC History Digitization Program for financial support of this project.
+We also thank the Irving K. Barber Learning Centre’s British Columbia History Digitization Program for financial support of this project.
 While the material on this website focuses on British Columbia, we have received funding to continue this work to digitize the photographs and records relating to Indigenous communities across Canada.

 The materials included on this site date from approximately 1850 to 1975 and concentrate on some locations in which the United Church established missions to First Nations communities.